Tim-Cao/pitot/Liferay Project/Project Structure.md

 - *-api module: Service Builder generates classes and interfaces belonging to the **persistence layer**, **service layer**, and **model layer**

-      *Persistence: Persistence interface that defines CRUD methods for the entity such as create, remove, countAll, find, findAll, etc.
+      *Persistence: Persistence interface that defines CRUD methods for the entity such as create, read, update, and delete persistent objects

       *Util: Persistence utility class that wraps *PersistenceImpl and provides direct access to the database for CRUD operations.